KittyCAD/modeling-app/docs/kcl/yLineTo.md

 ---
 title: "yLineTo"
-excerpt: "Draw a line to a point on the y-axis."
+excerpt: "Draw a line parallel to the Y axis, that ends at the given Y."
 layout: manual
 ---

-Draw a line to a point on the y-axis.
+Draw a line parallel to the Y axis, that ends at the given Y.

+E.g. if the previous line ended at (1, 1), then yLineTo(4) draws a line from (1, 1) to (1, 4)

 ```js
 yLineTo(to: number, sketch_group: SketchGroup, tag?: TagDeclarator) -> SketchGroup